Shankar Dayal Sharma: Governor of Maharashtra (1986–1987)

-Vice President of India (1987–1992)
+Tenure as President and Vice President

+Vice Presidential election

 Sharma was nominated by the Congress party for the vice-presidential election of 1987.
 Although 27 candidates had filed nominations, only the nomination filed by Sharma was found valid by the returning officer.
 After the last date of withdrawal of candidates was over, Sharma was declared elected unanimously on 21 August 1987.
 Sharma was sworn in as the vice president on 3 September 1987.
 He was only the third person to be elected unopposed to the vice-presidency.

 Sharma, who was also the ex-officio chairman of the Rajya Sabha, offered to quit in February 1988 after his ruling admitting a discussion in the house of the purported extravagance of the then governor of Andhra Pradesh was vociferously objected to by members of the government.
 Several ministers of the council of ministers led the protests against Sharma's ruling even as Prime Minister Rajiv Gandhi, who was present in the house, chose not to intervene or restrain the members of his party.
 Sharma's response chastened the protesting members but their request to have the proceedings expunged from Parliament records was turned down by Sharma.

-In 1991, following the assassination of Rajiv Gandhi, Sharma was first offered the presidentship of the Congress party and the post of prime minister by Sonia Gandhi.
+In 1991, following the assassination of Rajiv Gandhi, Sharma was first offered the presidency of the Congress party and the post of prime minister by Sonia Gandhi.
 He however refused citing ill health and advanced age.
 Thereafter, P. V. Narasimha Rao was chosen to lead the Congress party.